aerdman1/henryhowler/docs/Families/shared/bringing-in-the-new-year-2017.md

 ---
-title: Bringing in the new year 2017
-excerpt: >-
+title: 'Video: Big Family New Year'
-  This is a YouTube video taken at Dan and Cindy's house on New Years Eve.
-By Dan Henry
+excerpt: Taken at Dan and Cindy's house on New Years Eve 2017
 date: '2017-01-13T05:00:00.000Z'
 deprecated: false
 hidden: false